umputun/remark42/site/src/docs/contributing/api/index.md

 }
 ```

-Sort can be `time`, `active` or `score`.
-Supported sort order with prefix -/+, i.e. `-time`.
-For `tree` mode sort will be applied to top-level comments only and all replies are always sorted by time.
+Sort can be `time`, `active`, or `score`.
+Supported sort order with prefix -/+, i.e., `-time`.
+For `tree` mode, the sort will be applied to top-level comments only, and all replies are always sorted by time.

 - `PUT /api/v1/comment/{id}?site=site-id&url=post-url` - edit comment, allowed once in `EDIT_TIME` minutes since creation.
 Body is `EditRequest` JSON